How to Write for an Academic Blog

 Promote your contributions and engage in the debate

 Instead of submitting a piece directly to a blog, you can also contact the editors first to make sure that your proposal sounds relevant to them.
-This feedback can enable you to tailor your contribution as needed, and to check, for instance, that you are not submitting something on a topic for which they already have material to publish.
-You might also be able to agree delivery and/or publication times, which can be useful for planning.
+This feedback can enable you to tailor your contribution as needed and to check, for instance, that you are not submitting something on a topic for which they already have material to publish.
+You might also be able to agree on delivery and/or publication times, which can be useful for planning.
 Once you have submitted a contribution and it has been accepted, expect to receive suggested edits, which you will have to work through with the editors.